Center for Physiology and Pharmacology (Institute of Vascular Biology and Thrombosis Research)

 Techniques, methods & infrastructure

-Our central qualitative and quantitative proteomics tool for functional biomarker characterisation is fluorescence two dimensional gel electrophoresis (2D-DIGE).
-This electrophoresis technique is the cornerstone of the development of proteomics, but is used less and less nowadays because it cannot be automated.
+Our central qualitative and quantitative proteomics tool for functional biomarker characterisation is fluorescence two-dimensional gel electrophoresis (2D-DIGE).
+This electrophoresis technique is the cornerstone of the development of proteomics but is used less and less nowadays because it cannot be automated.
 Our choice of this “top-down” proteomics technology is based on the aim of functional characterization of proteins along with their regulatory post-translational modifications.
 In summary, all of these protein variants are referred to as proteoforms.
-While the proteomics technology of "bottom-up" shotgun mass spectrometry, which is mainly used today, cannot detect this multitude of proteoforms simultaneously in a biological sample.
-In contrast, with 2D-DIGE proteomics technology, we can perform high-precision quantitative proteomics at the functional protein level in order to obtain data more helpful for reliable knowledge gain in "systems biology".
+The proteomics technology of "bottom-up" shotgun mass spectrometry, which is mainly used today, cannot simultaneously detect this multitude of proteoforms in a biological sample.
+In contrast, with 2D-DIGE proteomics technology, we can perform high-precision quantitative proteomics at the functional protein level to obtain data more helpful for reliable knowledge gain in "systems biology".

 Technical application portfolio: